Script Supervisors

 Bilingual Service

-Japanese and English-speaking script supervisors familiar with Japanese crew protocols and the precise workflows of Japanese production culture.
+Our Japanese and English-speaking script supervisors know Japanese crew protocols and the exact workflows of Japanese production culture.

 On Location